Sterling92/Calculator/README.md

 # Calculator
-This is a calculator created by me
+This is a calculator created by me using html, css and javascript.